-Our ADSs have been approved for listing on the NYSE under the symbol "LEJU."
+We have applied to list the ADSs on the NYSE under the symbol "LEJU."

-In connection with the offering, the underwriters may engage in stabilizing transactions, over-allotment transactions, syndicate covering transactions, and penalty bids in accordance with Regulation M under the Exchange Act:
+In connection with the offering, the underwriters may engage in stabilizing transactions, over-allotment transactions, syndicate covering transactions, and penalty bids in accordance with Regulation M under the Exchange Act.